Wisdom Tooth Extraction in Rockville MD

 - Gauze is put over the site for a while, to slow down bleeding and help in the formation of a blood clot

-While the process seems fairly simple, it is the sensitive nature of the areas surrounding your wisdom teeth that calls for the expertise of someone like the periodontist(specialist who can handle wisdom tooth issues) we have on staff at StarBrite Dental.
-In order to safely extract wisdom teeth, one needs a thorough understanding of such things as:
+While the process seems fairly simple, it is the sensitive nature of the areas surrounding your wisdom teeth that calls for the expertise of an oral surgeon (a specialist who can handle wisdom tooth issues) like the one we have on staff at StarBrite Dental.
+In order to safely perform wisdom tooth extractions, one needs a thorough understanding of such things as:

-However complicated or uncomplicated your individual wisdom tooth situation is, at StarBrite Dental we’ll give you a thorough overview of your specific procedure, along with our recommendation on what type of anesthesia to use.
-(Note: It may be enough to simply numb the area with a local anesthetic, this is quite usual.)
+However complicated or uncomplicated your individual wisdom teeth situation is, at StarBrite Dental, we’ll give you a thorough overview of your specific procedure and recommend what type of anesthesia to use.
+It may be enough to simply numb the area with a local anesthetic, which is quite usual.

 A Note on Removing Wisdom Teeth in Teenagers